saumya/charaka/README.md

 Application to use the API from another server and show UI here.

-### wip
+### Done

+ - UI Administration
+ - UI Doctor
- - UX improvements
+ - UI Patient
- - UI for Clinic
+ - UI Clinic

+All of them has got there own UI.

 ### TODO

- - UI Patient / Doctor
+ - UX and UI improvements